zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 /* --snip-- */
 ```

-**Note:** There's more than one way we could improve the declaration of `TotalSupply`.
+> **Note:** There's more than one way we could improve the declaration of `TotalSupply`.
 Instead of hard-coding it we could have the user specify the amount they wish to mint by writing a function that would write to storage each time it is called.
 Other ways to declare the value of `TotalSupply` in this context include:

-👉 Using the `config` extension to set a value in `GenesisConfig` from `chain_spec.rs`.
-See this [**Knowledge base**](https://substrate.dev/docs/en/knowledgebase/runtime/storage#config) article as well as **this recipe (Recipe)** to learn about how this works.
+Using the `config` extension to set a value in `GenesisConfig` from `chain_spec.rs`.
+See this [**Knowledgebase**](https://substrate.dev/docs/en/knowledgebase/runtime/storage#config) article as well as **this recipe (Recipe)** to learn about how this works.

-👉Defining it inside the runtime.
+Defining it inside the runtime.
 Have a look at the guide on how to do that in this beginner recipe on **Instantiable Pallets (Recipe).**

-Learn about how these each have their trade-offs in terms of storage costs **[(Knowledge base)](https://substrate.dev/docs/en/knowledgebase/runtime/storage#storage-value)**.
+Learn about how these each have their trade-offs in terms of storage costs **[(Knowledgebase)](https://substrate.dev/docs/en/knowledgebase/runtime/storage#storage-value)**.

 ### 3. Create your pallet’s functions